Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Caffeine

 -

-This enhances the contractile force of cardiac and skeletal muscles but can also lead to muscle tremors, fasciculations, or seizures.
+This increases the contractile force of the heart and skeletal muscles, but can also lead to muscle tremors, fasciculations, or Seizures.

 3. Systemic Effects in Dogs and Cats